lzfelix/fakenewschallenge/README.md

 To predict on the test set, use `python predictor.py`. which will load the trained model, the test samples and generate a file named `predicted_test.csv`.
-Finally it's possible to check the performance of the model with `python scorer.py gold_labels.csv predicted_tests.csv`.
+Finally it's possible to check the performance of the model with `python scorer.py dataset/gold_labels.csv dataset/predicted_tests.csv`.
 This script is simply a copy from the Fake News Challenge repository and provides the model score, accuracy and confusion matrix.

 ## Reported results